nicoverbruggen/nv-charter/README.md

 This repository contains **NV Charter**, a renamed version of [XCharter](https://www.ctan.org/tex-archive/fonts/xcharter/), which is an extended version of [Bitstream Charter](https://en.wikipedia.org/wiki/Bitstream_Charter).

-This version does not contain any glyph alterations, it just contains a more clarified [license](./LICENSE) which is also included as part of the distributed font files.
+This version omits a few ligatures that consistently looked bad on e-ink displays and has adjusted metrics for improved line height.
+A more clarified [license](./LICENSE) which is also included as part of the distributed font files.

 ## How was this made?

+- A few ligatures were removed, namely: `ff`, `ffi`, `ffl`, `fl`, `fi`.
+- A tweak was made to ensure the `fi` kern pair looks good now that the ligature is gone.
+- Improved line height metrics were set (updated ascent/descent metrics).
-The font was renamed and re-exported with [FontForge](https://fontforge.org).
+- The font was renamed and re-exported with [FontForge](https://fontforge.org).
+- The copyright notice has been updated to reflect the new name.

 I've included the FontForge files in this repository.